Ten Life-Changing Experiences to Add To Your 2020 Travel Bucket List

 8. Fish for piranhas on the embankments of the Amazon

 Piranhas have received such a bad rap thanks to the sensationalized depiction in the media but are actually classified as omnivores, and not carnivores as often thought.
 That being said, you probably won’t want to jump in to attract the attention of the sharp-teeth fish.
 While not the scariest predator living in the Amazon River, there’s something rather exhilarating about fishing for the elusive piranha – which has been reported to grow up to 50cm long!

 9. Ride a traditional ox-cart along the Tonle Sap’s picturesque river banks

 Civilizations have flourished in the Mekong basin for over two centuries, which makes the opportunity to discover its rich culture, heritage, and traditions just too tempting to resist!
 Embrace the local way of life and enjoy a scenic ride along the riverbanks of the Tonle Sap in a traditional ox-cart – taking in the magnificent scenery and vivid greenery of the surrounding rice fields.

 10. Swim with stingless jellyfish

 Did you know that not all jellyfish sting?
 While very rare, stingless jellyfish do exist and can be found in just a few places in the entire world – including the remote lakes of Raja Ampat.
+Swimming with jellyfish is even a possibility if you dare.
 This is just one of the many several fascinating miracles from the Indonesian Archipelago!